gnames/gnfinder/README.md

 ## Features

-* Multiplatform packages (Linux, Windows, Mac OS X).
+* Multiplatform app (supports Linux, Windows, Mac OS X).
 * Self-contained, no external dependencies, only binary `gnfinder` or `gnfinder.exe` (~15Mb) is needed.
 However the internet connection is required for name-verification.
-* Takes UTF8-encoded text and returns back JSON-formatted output that contains detected scientific names.
+* Takes UTF8-encoded text and returns back CSV or JSON-formatted output that contains detected scientific names.
 * Optionally, automatically detects the language of the text, and adjusts Bayes algorithm for the language.
 English and German languages are currently supported.